 On November 13, 1971 a Cree teenager, Betty Osborne, was walking home in The Pas, Man. when she was abducted by four white men, raped, and stabbed to death with a screwdriver.
 It took police 16 years to get a conviction.
 “One of the saddest aspects of the so-called police investigation was the fact that the police began their investigation within the Aboriginal community,” notes Keetsahnak: Our Missing And Murdered Indigenous Sisters.
 “When no suspects were found, the police dropped their investigation.”

 The fact the justice system failed an entire class of Canadian citizens is undisputed.
 The RCMP count 1,017 Indigenous women murdered in the period from 1980 to 2012.
 No other identifiable group endured such violence.
-As low as expectations are of the $53.8 million National Inquiry into Missing and Murdered Indigenous Women – and they are very low – the commission at least has fixed in the public mind that local tragedies like the murder of Betty Osborne are interconnected.
+As low as expectations were of the National Inquiry into Missing and Murdered Indigenous Women, it at least fixed in the public mind that local tragedies like the murder of Betty Osborne are interconnected.

 “I heard the Minister of Northern and Indigenous Affairs Canada say, ‘Racism and sexism in this country kills,’” writes contributor Christi Belcourt, an Alberta coordinator of Walking With Our Sisters.
 “The next day, the head of the RCMP admitted there were racist police officers in among the force.
 These are truths that Indigenous peoples have always known.”